Mirror host

 Network UPS Tools

-This list may lag behind the current code.
-Features frequently appear during the development cycles, so be sure to look at the change logs to see the latest additions.
+Features frequently appear during the development cycles, so be sure to look at the release notes and change logs to see the latest additions.

-Multiple manufacturer support
+Multiple manufacturer and device support

 Multiple architecture support